Soviet War Memorial (Tiergarten): Design

 The memorial was built from stonework taken from the destroyed Reich Chancellery.
 Built in a style similar to other Soviet World War II monuments that were once found all over the former Eastern Bloc, the memorial takes the form of a curved stoa topped by a large statue of a Soviet soldier.
-It is set in landscaped gardens and flanked by two Red Army ML-20 152mm gun-howitzer artillery pieces and two T-34 tanks.
+It is set in landscaped gardens and flanked by two Red Army ML-20 152mm howitzer-gun artillery pieces and two T-34 tanks.
 Behind the memorial is an outdoor museum showing photographs of the memorial's construction and giving a guide to other memorials in the Berlin area.

 A large inscription in Russian is written underneath the soldier statue, which is translated as "Eternal glory to heroes who fell in battle with the German fascist invaders for the freedom and independence of the Soviet Union".
 The Soviets built the statue with the soldier's arm stretching over the graves of more than 2,000 soldiers.

 The memorial was designed by architect Mikhail Gorvits, and the monument of the Soviet soldier was designed by sculptors Vladimir Tsigal and Lev Kerbel.